Merethin/Akari/README.md

 A normal NationStates happening line looks like this:

-`@@maxtopia@@ voted against the World Assembly Resolution "Condemn Testregionia"`
+`@@testlandia@@ changed its national currency to "MaxCoin" and its leader to "Jennifer Government"`

-We know which rough category of events it belongs to, and that's about it.
-If you really want to, you can extract the additional information from the line.
+We know which rough category of events it belongs to (the "Change" category), and that's about it.
+If you really want to, you can extract some additional information from the line.

 With Akari, it's all done for you:
 ```
 {
     "event_id": 123123123,
-    "timestamp": 246246246,
-    "line": "@@maxtopia@@ voted against the World Assembly Resolution \"Condemn Testregionia\"",
-    "actor": "maxtopia",
+    "time": 123123123,
+    "line": "@@testlandia@@ changed its national currency to \"MaxCoin\" and its leader to \"Jennifer Government\"","actor": "testlandia",
     "origin": "testregionia",
-    "category": "wavote",
+    "category": "chfield",
-    "data": ["against", "Condemn Testregionia"]
+    "data": [
+        "currency","MaxCoin","leader","Jennifer Government"
+    ]
 }
 ```

-Look at that "category" value.
-That's not the same as the NS "Vote" category - this category represents the unique event "voting on the current WA resolution".
-"Withdrawing a vote on the current WA resolution", also in the NS "Vote" category, has a separate category ID - "wrvote" in this case (short for "WA Add Vote" and "WA Remove Vote").
+Look at that "category" value - "chfield" represents the unique event "a nation changes its custom fields".
+Each unique happening has its own category, which allows for more fine-grained filtering than what NationStates filters allow you to do.
+Want to listen to delegacy changes but don't want the other fluff from "Admin"?
+Just filter for "ndel" (new delegate), "ldel" (delegacy lost) and "rdel" (delegacy seized / replaced).

 For a complete list of category IDs parsed by Akari as well as the regex patterns used to parse them, check [docs/happenings.md](docs/happenings.md).

 There is more structured data.
 We can see the person who performed this action, the "actor", is extracted from the happening.
-The vote as well as the proposal name are in the "data" array.
-And the region this event originated in is stored in the "origin" field (this is not extracted from the happening line, but from a separate field provided by SSE).
+The custom fields changed, as well as their values, are in the "data" array.
+And the region this happening originated in is stored in the "origin" field (this is not extracted from the happening line, but from a separate field provided by SSE).

 ## Setup